Great Lakes & 15,000 Inland Lakes

 Wisconsin Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Badger State.
+Common questions about financing a boat in Wisconsin.

 How much sales tax will I pay on a boat in Wisconsin?

-What credit score do I need for a boat loan in Wisconsin?
+What credit score do I need for a Wisconsin boat loan?

 Is boat insurance required in Wisconsin?